JoaoAJMatos/WabiSaby/README.md

 ## 🎵 What is WabiSaby?

 WabiSaby is a music bot that brings collaborative music playback to your WhatsApp groups.
-Share YouTube or Spotify links, and the bot plays them on your server with a beautiful web dashboard for real-time control and visualization.
+Share YouTube/Spotify links or song names, and WabiSaby will play them.
+It also has a clean dashboard for real-time control and visualization.

 Perfect for:

-- 🎉 **Party hosts** who want to share music with guests
+- 🎊 **House parties** and spontaneous get-togethers with friends
-- 👥 **Friend groups** who want to collaborate on playlists
+- 💈 **Barbershops and salons** curating a fresh vibe for customers and staff
-- 🏢 **Communities** looking for a shared music experience
+- 🍔 **Cafés, lounges, and small venues** creating a collaborative music mood
-- 🎮 **Gaming sessions** that need background music
+- 🕹️ **Game nights** or casual hangouts needing communal background tunes

 > Hook the PC to a speaker and let your friends do the rest.